cardano-foundation/CIPs/CIP-?/README.md

 | Cardano Name Service (CNS) | N/A    | `.ada` | https://github.com/cns-space/cns-resolver-sdk |
 |                            |        |        |                                               |
 |                            |        |        |                                               |

-## CIP Extendibility: Domain Information Resolving

-This approach could be applied in resolving other information as well in case of conflict.
-When there is no other specific CIP covering the particular domain information resolving mechanism, the similar approach with this CIP would by default covering the particular scope.

 ## Copyright